Linda Kniegge Dickert Walsh

 In addition to her grandchildren, she is also survived by her daughters Kristina Cox (husband Mohammad Shelbayeh) and Molly Dickert (fiance Jason Willcuts), step children Laurel (Steve) Curley and William Chandler (Cholpon) Walsh, and brother Bruce (Katie) Kniegge.

-Services to be held on Wednesday, February 12th, at 11 a.m. at Hillside Covenant Church at 2060 Magnolia Way, Walnut Creek, Calf.
-Catered reception lunch to follow.
+Services was held on Wednesday, February 12th, at 11 a.m. at Hillside Covenant Church at 2060 Magnolia Way, Walnut Creek, CA. Catered reception lunch to follow.